A story is a character who wants something and overcomes conflict to get it

 Their stories provide a template for many such stories.

 Each story tells of a character seeking to find greater purpose and meaning from their work.
-And grappling with a mix of, essentially, ten different themes as they write those stories.
-Here’s a picture.
+And grappling with a mix of, essentially, ten different themes as they learn to write new stories.
+Here’s a picture to capture those themes.

-“Don’t Look Back” is sold to raise funds for the Boaz Trust, in supporting destitute asylum seekers and refugees.
+Finally, “Don’t Look Back” is sold to raise funds for the Boaz Trust, in supporting destitute asylum seekers and refugees.
 And if ever there were people looking to live a better story, it would be those men, women and children.
-Just possibly, as you think through how to live your new story, you can play a small part in helping them to live theirs.
+So if you do fancy reading it, know that as you think through how to live your new story, you can play a small part in helping them to live theirs.